pymeasure/leco-protocol/control_protocol.md

 :::

 :::{note}
-Note that the DEALER socket responds with the local Directory to the received Acknowledgment.
+Note that the DEALER socket responds with the local Directory and Coordinator addresses to the received Acknowledgment.
 :::

 ##### Coordinator updates

+Each Coordinator shall keep an up-to-date global {ref}`control_protocol.md#directory` with the Full names of all Components in the Network.
-Whenever a Component signs in to or out from its Coordinator, the Coordinator shall send a CO_UPDATE message regarding this event to all the other Coordinators.
+For this, whenever a Component signs in to or out from its Coordinator, the Coordinator shall notify all the other Coordinators regarding this event.
-The message shall contain the Full name of the Component and the event type (sign in or out) The other Coordinators shall update their global Directory according to this message (add or remove an entry).
+The other Coordinators shall update their global Directory according to this message (add or remove an entry).

-(message-layer)=
+On request, Coordinators shall send the Names of their local or global Directory, depending on the request type.

+For the format of the Messages, see {ref}`control_protocol.md#message-layer`.

 ## Message layer

 ### Messages for Transport Layer